 8. Jigokudani Wild Monkey Park: Watch the macaques take a bath in the hot springs

-Visit the Jigokudani Wild Monkey Park in Nagano to experience the adorable wild Japanese macaques enjoy themselves while they take bath in the Hot Springs inside the park.
+Visit the Jigokudani Wild Monkey Park in Nagano to experience the adorable wild Japanese macaques enjoying themselves while they take a bath in the Hot Springs inside the park.
 Winters in Japan can be very harsh, especially for animals like Macaques which aren’t accustomed to subzero winter temperatures in Japan.
-This is a great place for these animals to get some much-needed warmth and survive these harsh winters while enjoying in the hot springs of Japan.
+This is a great place for these animals to get some much-needed warmth and survive these harsh winters while enjoying the hot springs of Japan.

 9. Takaragawa Onsen: Revel in a top hot spring experience